Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158

 HARTLEY test result is unique.
 It shows YDNA [male-to-male] belonging to the

-from the North of England, the place that my paper research goes back to in
+Close male genetic kin are in the main, currently living in or from the North of England, the place that my paper research goes back to, in the mid to late 18thC.

 The HARTLEYs with Haplo-I1 Z140,Z141 DNA would have had close links with Scandinavia and the North Coast of Germany, the Baltic and the Low Countries.
 They would have traded food and goods, and would have exchanged culture, ideas, beliefs and language.
 Their families would have been inter-connected by cross-marriages.

-They had close links with Angles, and later Normans, particularly in Kent and the South East of England, and Lancashire and Cumbria in the North of England.
+They had close links with Angles, and later Normans, particularly in Kent and the South East of England, East Anglia, North East England, Yorkshire, and Lancashire and Cumbria in the North West of England.

 the mid-18thC they had settled near Blackburn-Darwen, at the foot of the